by Leo Wiles

 Doing this one thing can help you avoid any misunderstandings, or overlooked contingencies such as milestone deadlines.

 If you’re still not convinced?
-Here are five reasons why a written agreement or contract is essential to your business.
+Here are five reasons why freelancers need a contract or written agreement before doing business – with anyone.

 It’s here in this first email that you should outlay everything from the house style and the word count to who’s responsible for sourcing case studies, images and research.
 And of course, don’t forget that all important deadline.